mf879/robotics-projects/03-temperature-control-system/README.md

 - `tempconversion.ino` — prints the converted temperature, used to check the Beta equation before adding control
 - `relay_test.ino` — clicks the relay once, used to confirm the module was active low

-## Safety note

-The heater runs from its own supply and is isolated from the Arduino by the relay.
-Do not power a heating element directly from a microcontroller board.

 ## What I learned